 Community Outreach Programmes

-DCU Access aims to promote inclusion and diversity by collaborating with statutory, community, and voluntary organisations to support individuals from underrepresented groups who are considering studying at DCU.
+DCU Access aims to promote inclusion and diversity by collaborating with statutory, community, and voluntary organisations to support individuals from underrepresented groups who aspire to study at DCU.

 Group visiting the library